MrPrimate/ddb-importer/README.md

 * _Won't_ add items, and spells to the compendiums during character import.
 There's a new tools to do that!
 Class features are still added to the Features compendium.
 * Can bulk import spells.
 * Can bulk import items.
-* [Not yet available] Can bulk import monsters.
+* [Patreon](https://patreon.com/mrprimate) supporters can bulk import monsters.
 These monsters come from JSON definitions, so parsing is easier.
 * [Not yet available] Can bulk import simple class feature descriptions.
 * When you import a Cleric or Druid it will import _all_ your spells.*